Looking for the best books for a 9-year-old? We’ve got the perfect list for you!

 My son read this graphic novel in one sitting, while I listened to him giggling on the couch.
 I think it’s one of the perfect books for a 9-year-old reluctant reader!

-This graphic novel is a Newbery Honor Award Winner and was an easy pick for a list of the best graphic novels of all time.
+This graphic novel is a Newbery Medal Winner and was an easy pick for a list of the best graphic novels of all time.
 Astrid and Nicole have done everything together until now.
 Astrid wants to go to roller derby camp.

-And thus begins a summer of friendship, finding yourself, perseverance, and girl power. after all, Astrid may be strong enough to endure middle school.
+And thus begins a summer of friendship, finding yourself, perseverance, and girl power.
+Astrid may be strong enough to endure middle school.
+Snag this if you are looking for a book for 11-year-olds.

 Non-fiction Books for a 9-Year-Old